Do you see the tilt of that ostrich’s head in the picture at the left? That’s curiosity.

 So the team at the veterinary college, “… bent and straightened the knees of a single dead ostrich, using x-ray imaging to track the movements.
 They then built a computer model to understand the leverage of the muscles controlling the knee.”

 The article went on to say,

 “Typically, kneecaps lessen the force extensor muscles must exert to straighten the knee. … It was the opposite in the ostrich.”

 The team hypothesized that the double knees alter the leverage in some way that allows the ostrich to straighten its legs more quickly and contributes to its great speed in running.
-They concluded,

 “It is hard to tell if these ideas are right, as we have no other animal with two kneecaps per leg for comparison.
 Many of the ostrich’s closest relatives don’t have kneecaps at all.”